aws-samples/aws-refarch-wordpress/README.md

 ## Steps to Run
 To launch the entire stack and deploy a WordPress site on AWS, click on one of the ***Launch Stack*** links above or download the Master template and launch it locally.

+#### Optional: Encrypting Amazon EFS Data & Metadata at Rest

+Amazon EFS integrates with AWS Key Management Service (KMS) to support encryting file system contents using AWS KMS Customer Master Keys (CMKs).
+In an encrypted file system, data and metadata are automatically encrypted before being written to the file system.
+Similarly, as data and metadata are read, they are automatically decrypted before being presented to the application.
+These processes are handled transparently by Amazon EFS, so you don’t have to modify WordPress to take advantage of encrypted file systems.
+Encryption at rest is enabled by default for file systems you create using this cloudformation template.
+This option is exposed as a configurable Cloudformation template parameter. 'true' creates an encrypted file system. 'false' creates an unencrypted file system.
+To use the AWS-managed CMK for Amazon EFS (key alias: aws/elasticfilesystem) leave the "Existing AWS KMS CMK for EFS" parameter empty.
+To use a specific customer-managed CMK (within this AWS account or another AWS account) enter the CMKs ARN in the "Existing AWS KMS CMK for EFS" parameter field.

 #### Optional: Amazon Certificate Manager SSL/TLS Certificates